TosbackCgusBridge-Bot/CGUs-versions/Webs/Privacy Policy.md

 *   Norge
 *   España

+en

+*   France
+*   United States - English
+*   Estados Unidos - Español
+*   Deutschland
+*   United Kingdom
+*   Australia
+*   Danmark
+*   Nederland
+*   Italia
+*   Sverige
+*   Canada - Français
+*   Norge
+*   España

-Please enter a valid email address and password Forgot Password?
+France United States - English Estados Unidos - Español Deutschland United Kingdom Australia Danmark Nederland Italia Sverige Canada - Français Norge España Please enter a valid email address and password Forgot Password?
 Sign In Sign Up Free Our Terms &.
 Policies Boring, but important.
 Grab a coffee, and we'll try to make it quick.
 Terms of Service Privacy Policy Developer Terms Anti-Spam Policy Terms of Service Last updated: July 31, 2013 Welcome to Webs (formerly Freewebs)

 The services offered by Vistaprint Netherlands B.V., which is affiliated with Webs ("Webs" or "us" or "we" or "our") include the websites at www.webs.com and www.freewebs.com as well as any other related websites, toolbars, widgets, or other distribution channels we may, from time to time, operate (collectively, "the Sites") and any other features, content, services or applications offered, from time to time, by us, or by third party Paid Service providers (collectively, the "Services").